YCChenVictor/blog-frontend/_posts/self/1993-09-01-(project)-blog.md

 ## How?

 * grokking the simplicity
+* connect code pan API, which means I can create code result on a defined area
+* organize the css style to main.css
+* Try to start from self/overview
 * better href style
 * migrate to react (jekyll has no update since 2019)
 * solve all the warnings on webpack